biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  images/create_analysis_button.png
    :align:   center

-This brings you to the processing network page, where, once pulling down the “Processing Network” tab, you can analyze data that has been run.
+This brings you to the processing network page.
+Here, pulling down the “Processing Network” tab.
 This may take 2 to 5 minutes to load.
+You can analyze data that has been run.

 .. figure::  images/processing_network_photo.png
    :align:   center